Mishkanian/PyBer_Analysis/README.md

 ### Rural Cities

 Rural cities on average have the fewest number of drivers and riders.
 Due to the low supply of drivers, the fare prices in these Rural cities are significantly higher than the other markets. **[Only 2.6% of PyBer's total drivers are located in Rural cities](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig7.png)** even though these areas account for [5.3%](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig6.png) of Pyber's total rides.
 Demand in Rural markets is outpacing the supply of driver by a ratio of 2:1.
 The disparity in fare prices is illustrated in the plot below.

 ![fig3](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig3.png)

 ### Total Weekly Fares by City Type
 The graph below illustrates the weekly fares of each city types from January 1, 2019 through April 4, 2019.
 Revenue in Q1 2019 has been static regardless of the city type.
 Fares in Urban cities hovered between $1,500 - $2,500, with resistance at $2,500.
 Suburban city fares were between  $500 - $1,500.
 Lastly, Rural city fares remained between $0 - $500.

 ![total_weekly_fare_by_type](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)
-## Summary
+## Summary and Recommendations
-During this analysis, it is found that Rural cities have disproportionately higher fare prices and lower driver options than Urban and Suburban cities.
+In this analysis, it is found that Rural cities have disproportionately higher fare prices and lower driver options than Urban and Suburban cities.
 These high Rural prices may be offputting to potential customers and deter new users from trying PyBer.
-To lower prices in Rural cities, **more drivers are needed to service these Rural areas.** As seen in the plot below, Rural cities have a severe shortage of drivers when compared to Urban cities.
+To lower prices in Rural cities, **more drivers are needed to service these areas.** As seen in the plot below, Rural cities have a severe shortage of drivers when compared to Urban cities.
 Providing incentives for new drivers or creating job awareness campaigns in Rural cities may increase the number of drivers to solve this disparity.

 ![drivers_box_plot](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig4.png)

 However, **adding more drivers to PyBer must be a balancing act.** If there is an oversupply of drivers, such as the case in Urban cities, then the average driver fares will plummet.
 Low average fares may result in drivers leaving PyBer's platform or joining competitors.
 Closing the service gap in Rural areas would increase PyBer's total ride count and it is a vital strategy going forward.
+Furthermore, to address the low average fares per driver in Urban areas, it is recommended to **increase the total ride count with marketing solutions**, such as user discounts and targeted advertisements to increase demand and brand awareness.
+With these strategies in place, PyBer will be positioned to grow its current business and expand into new markets as well.

 **Author: Michael Mishkanian**
 For all questions and inquiries, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).